Last Operations Under the Orion

-Last Operations Under the Orion (真夏のオリオン, Manatsu no Orion) is a Japanese action drama film directed by Tetsuo Shinohara depicting an Imperial Japanese Navy submarine battling a United States Navy destroyer near the end of World War II.
+Last Operations Under the Orion (真夏のオリオン, Manatsu no Orion), also known as Battle Under Orion, is a 2009 Japanese action drama film directed by Tetsuo Shinohara depicting an Imperial Japanese Navy submarine battling a United States Navy destroyer near the end of World War II.

 Plot

 The story alternates between the past and present, linked by a fateful song.
 During World War II, Japanese submarine I-77 battles an American destroyer off the coast of Okinawa.
 Before heading to war, the captain received a final present from his lover, the score to a song titled Manatsu no Orion.
 Sixty-four years later, his granddaughter discovers the score and the significance behind the song.